 One of the most significant benefits of private healthcare is that it is more flexible and can be tailored to an employees’ individual needs.
 They are likely to be able to choose which hospital they attend and the consultant or specialist practitioner who provides the treatment.

-Mental health and workplace wellbeing have taken on a greater significance since 2022.
 Employees are increasingly looking to their employers to provide support in a variety of ways, whether by allowing them to work more flexibly or offering resources to help them look after their mental health.
 A group medical insurance policy enables you to outsource this to an independent provider.
 This gives the added benefit that your employees are able to speak in confidence without any concern that it will affect their employment.

 Many private healthcare providers offer helplines or other support for wellbeing initiatives.
 Research by Gallup showed that such initiatives improve health outcomes and productivity in an already engaged workforce.